How to Prevent Ice Dams on Your Roof

 The outer layer also traps warm air causing a snowball (pun intended) effect.
 Water tries to find a way out – usually down into your home, but in your attic where you can’t see it right away.
 You need about 12-14 inches of insulation sitting on the floor of your attic space to make that good barrier.
 If you go up there and you can see the 2 x 4’s on the floor through your insulation, it’s not enough.

 You need a balanced ventilation system in your attic.
 The cooler your attic stays, the less likely you will get a backup of condensation forming ice.
 You need 1 foot of ventilation for every 150 feet of living space.
 Even the best insulation isn’t going to be perfect.
 Your home does, after all, need to breathe.
 Your attic needs to be pulling cold air in from outside to combat the warm air rising from your heated home.

 Examine Your Bath Vent

 Sometimes an improper installation of a bath vent can cause extra heat to build up in your attic even if the other things are in place.
 You won’t know unless you have your attic inspected, but even recessed lighting too close to the outside of the roof or damaged flashing around your chimney can cause extra heat to melt the snow on your roof.

 In addition, if your bathroom is venting right into the attic – as we’ve seen before – this is a huge headache.
 Make sure, if this is happening, you have the vent properly fixed.

 If you get these three things taken care of before winter, you are very likely to protect your roof from the elements.
-Make sure you call an experienced roofer, though, if you suspect you still have a problem.
+Be sure you call an experienced roofer, though, if you suspect you still have a problem.
 A sound roof means a safe and dry home.
-Please contact us today.
+If you live in Southeast Michigan, please contact us today.